ualbano/home_central/README.md

 For some devices I need MQTT to connect them, therefore I added this MQTT Broker.

+### Zigbee2Mqtt

+I have several devices that run on Zigbee and I want to avoid having a gateway from Phillips or Ikea because it needs a place to mount on it and some features are not supported by them.
+Luckily for me I found this nice tool zigbee2mqtt.
+I connect a sonoff zigbee stick to my server and this tool connects my devices via mqtt to my system.
+The Devices can be readed and controlled by HAS over MQTT.
+Every Devices is a "MQTT Device" in HAS with all the corresponding entities.

+I can use this stick directly in Homeassistant, but this way seems cooler to me.

+Thank you for providing me this docker compose entry zigbee2mqtt: https://www.zigbee2mqtt.io/guide/installation/02_docker.html

 ## Maintenance Scripts

 To maintain my central, I have added different scripts to this Repo.